 warm, welcoming, and hospitable: Here are five xenial destinations in the world for tourists, based on the ratio of tourists to locals, availability of accommodation, and other factors.

-- the influence or effect of pollen on a structure other than the embryo, as the seed or fruit: Free pollination yielded the highest weight of the berry, revealing strong xenial effects in the studied grape cultivars.
+Botany. of or relating to the influence of pollen on a structure other than the embryo, as on the seed or fruit: Free pollination yielded the highest weight of the berry, revealing strong xenial effects in the studied grape cultivars.